 Fig. 3.
 Showing % of cow breeds in the study area

 Fig. 4 lists the various buffalo breeds and their percentages, with Desi (Indigenous) buffalo accounting for 49.9% of the total.
-The study region does not contain Mehsana, Haryani, Jafarabadi, or Nagpuri buffalos.
+The study region does not contain Mehsana, Murrah/Haryani, Jafarabadi, or Nagpuri buffalos.

 Fig. 4.
 Showing % of buffalo breeds in the study area